acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: data visualization of all evaluation data. non-interactive version of the juypter code.
-      - topic: NLP, word embeddings, data visualization
+      - topic: NLP, Word Embeddings, Data Visualization
       - input:
         - 1:
           - description: summary of the custom evaluation logic on word embeddings